imbo/behat-api-extension/README.md

 [![Current build Status](https://secure.travis-ci.org/imbo/behat-api-extension.png)](http://travis-ci.org/imbo/behat-api-extension)

 **This extension is a work in progress.
-The steps mentioned below will probably be updated along the way until a stable release has been made, so expect things to change without warning.**
+The steps mentioned below will probably change along the way until a stable release has been made, so expect things to break without warning.
+Not all steps in the README have been fully implemented yet either.**

 This Behat extension provides an easy way to test JSON-based API's in [Behat 3](http://behat.org).
 Inspired by [behat/web-api-extension](https://github.com/Behat/WebApiExtension/) and originally written to test the [Imbo API](http://imbo.io).